Melody-Lisa/roll-resin/TESTING.md

 >Performance issues have been flagged throughout the site, however some appear to be due to the device used for testing.
 Other performance issues require refactoring or alternative ways to call javascript and css files that are >beyond the scope of the learning materials.
 Future deployments of the site will look in to ways of improving this.

 >Some minor contrasting issues have been flagged by lighthouse that have not presented as issues through other testing methods.
-Future deployments of the site will look into improving this with more in depth testing and research.
+These have since been fixed by adjusting hue of reds and greens across the site.

 <sup><sub>[*Back to top*](#contents)</sup></sub>